-After being examined most patients are happy to find out that there is no serious sight-threatening problem, many are quite upset to hear that it may take months for the floaters to go away.
+After being examined, most patients are happy to find out that there is no serious sight-threatening problem, but many are quite upset to hear that it may take months for the floaters to go away.
 In fact, many floaters either drift out of view over time, being noticed only occasionally, or people simply become used to them, or both.
 This is obviously the ideal outcome and is, fortunately, what happens to most people.

 Can All Floaters Be Treated?

 Large floaters that can be seen easily by both the patient and doctor are the easiest to treat.
 Sometimes, the floaters that bother a patient are not easily seen by the doctor.
 This is often because they are small and very close to the macula, where reflections make it difficult to see during an examination.
 In such circumstances, most doctors are reluctant to recommend treatments that have sight-threatening risks.

 How Can Floaters Be Treated?

 Put very simply, floaters can either be broken up or removed.
 The choice of which treatment is ideal and whether it’s worth trying one before the other depends on a number of factors.
 As with most medical or surgical treatments, it’s not just a case of which treatment works best, but a balance and trade-off between the potential risks and benefits of each.
 Doctors usually start from the ancient and always appropriate standpoint of “first do no harm”.

 Your doctor should discuss the pros and cons of each of these options with you before you can make a decision about how you wish to proceed.
 Ideally, the doctor would be able to perform both forms of treatment; discussion of each individual’s risks of surgery is best done by a vitreoretinal surgeon in Melbourne who has examined the patient.